Writing a personal Blog in 2019

 To a degree we’ve come full circle, having exhausted all options via video and audio to get an idea across — just to get back to the most streamlined, purest form of output.

-There are phenomenal guides and podcasts out there:
+There are phenomenal guides and podcasts out there.
+I will highlight two of them:

 How to write an essay well